Bryan Reynolds Player Props: Pirates vs. Braves

 Bryan Reynolds At The Plate

-- He has scored in 41 games this year, with multiple runs eight times.
+- He has scored in 42.4% of his games this year, with two or more runs scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.